goppydae/.github/profile/README.md

-GoPPydae is the family of programs eneabling seamless orchestration and scaling of daemons.
+GoPPydae is the family of programs enabling seamless orchestration and scaling of daemons.